Supporting the Immune System with Bioactive Collagen Peptides®

 Last, but surely not least, we need to look at the relationship between bones and the immune system.
 All immune system cells derive from the bone marrow — a collagen-rich tissue complex of blood vessels, nerves and cells.
 This connection, which may be surprising at first, is actually a well-accepted concept and even has its own dedicated interdisciplinary field called osteoimmunology.
 And, thanks to recent studies, we now know that bone cells don’t only regulate each other, they also influence immune cells too — and vice versa.
 Put in (very) simple terms: strong bones equal a strong immune system and the other way around.
 Bone-specific BCP®s in IMMUPEPT™ 50 regulate the metabolism of human bone-remodelling cells, which may also contribute to immune health.

 So, this is how our new IMMUPEPT™ ingredient works.
 It’s a lot of information to digest.
-So, if you want to know more about IMMUPEPT™ and the relationship between collagen and the immune system, we invite you to watch our webinar and download further information here.
+If you want to know more about IMMUPEPT™ and the relationship between collagen and the immune system, we invite you to watch our webinar and download further information here.